-There are Canada Post outlet stores in just about every city and town and multiple shops so it may be tough to visit each one individiually.
+There are Canada Post outlet stores in just about every city and town and multiple shops, so it may be tough to visit each one individually.

-I’d suggest going to a Canada Post head office if it is located in your city or makes a phone call to Canada Post to ask about your lost wallet.
+I’d suggest going to a Canada Post head office if it is located in your city or making a phone call to Canada Post to ask about your lost wallet.

-Even if you just alert them by leaving your name and phone number at least they can contact you if your wallet is turned in.
+At least alert them by leaving your name and phone number; they can contact you if your wallet is turned in.

 Call Banks and Financial Institutions

-If you had a debit card or banking information along with any cheques in your wallet you should contact your bank immediately.
+You should contact your bank immediately if you had a debit card or banking information along with any cheques in your wallet.

-Even if you didn’t and you are worried about someone getting acccess to your money I would just call to have them put a note on your account that your wallet was lost.
+Even if you didn’t, and you are worried about someone getting access to your money, I would call to have them put a note on your account that your wallet was lost.

-This alerts the bank to a possible fraud that could happen so they can take measures on their end to protect your bank account.
+This alerts the bank to a possible fraud that could happen so they can take measures to protect your bank account.

-Don’t be shy to alert any investment advisors as well because you never know what someone is capable of if they have your identification.
+Don’t be shy to alert any investment advisors because you never know what someone can do if they have your identification.

 Contact Credit Card Companies